Closeup of White hand holding white puzzle piece, connecting six pieces total

 2. Test scores

 If you want to transfer, you’ll most likely need to submit your ACT or SAT scores again.
 Just like the first time you applied to college, simply go online and send your scores to your prospective schools.
 Even if you applied to this college back in high school, you’ll still need to send your scores in a second time.
 If the school you want to transfer to has higher average test scores than your current institution, there’s no shame in taking your standardized tests a second time.
-“I retook the SAT as a college freshman and improved my score,” said Caitlin Wagner, a transfer student at the College of William & Mary.
+“I retook the SAT as a college freshman and improved my score,” said Caitlin Wagner, a transfer student at the William & Mary.
 However, a lot of colleges have different expectations for their transfer applicants versus their high school applicants.
 Some schools are easier to get into as a transfer, while others are more difficult.
 Be sure to dig through admission statistics before you apply to see if your scores even need improving as a transfer versus a high school admit.

 3. Your transcripts